swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

-An Identity Provider receiving a request for more attributes than it can provide SHOULD return an assertion with the attributes it can provide according to its defined attribute release policy, leaving it up to the Service Provider to decide how to proceed, e.g., by denying service to the authenticated user, provide limited services or to use other resources to collect necessary attributes.
-However, if a Service Provider has expressed a specific attribute requirement using the `<md:RequestedAttribute>` element of a matching<sup>*</sup> `<md:AttributeConsumingService>` element in its metadata and assigned the `isRequired`-attribute to `true`, then the Identity Provider MUST respond with an error response if this specific attribute can not be delivered.
+An Identity Provider receiving a request for more attributes than it can provide SHOULD return an assertion with the attributes it can provide according to its defined attribute release policy if the user has been successfully authenticated, leaving it up to the Service Provider to decide how to proceed, e.g., by denying service to the authenticated user, provide limited services or to use other resources to collect necessary attributes.
+However, if a Service Provider has expressed a specific attribute requirement using the `<md:RequestedAttribute>` element of a matching<sup>*</sup> `<md:AttributeConsumingService>` element in its metadata and assigned the `isRequired`-attribute to `true`, and the Identity Provider knows that it will not be able to provide this attribute, then the Identity Provider SHOULD reject any request for authentication from that Service Provider and respond with an error.

 > \[*\]: The Identity Provider will select the `<md:AttributeConsumingService>` element to consider during attribute release based on the `AttributeConsumingServiceIndex` attribute specified in